EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_model_year/v3/index.md

 * [**Get years with styles for a Car Make/Model**](/api-documentation/vehicle/spec_model_year/v3/01_list_of_years/api-description.html): Get the model years of a specific car make/model.
 You can use filters to get subtotals (e.g. give me the **used** **1999** model years for a car make/model and its styles).

-* [**Get Details on a Specific Car Make/Model/Year**](/api-documentation/vehicle/spec_model_year/v3/02_year_details/api-description.html): Returns relevant information for a specific car make/model/year, including the **car styles and trims**.
-The information can also be narrowed down with filters.

 * [**Get A List of Model Years via Different Filters**](/api-documentation/vehicle/spec_model_year/v3/03_list_of_model_years/api-description.html): Returns relevant information about model years based on filters

 ### Examples